apify/crawlee/README.md

 ### Crawl an external list of URLs with Cheerio

-This example demonstrates how to use [CheerioCrawler](https://www.apify.com/docs/sdk/apify-runtime-js/latest#CheerioCrawler) ti crawl a list of URLs from an external file, load each page using a plain HTTP request, parse the HTML using [cheerio](https://www.npmjs.com/package/cheerio) and extract some data from it - the page title, all H1 tags and the content.
+This example demonstrates how to use [CheerioCrawler](https://www.apify.com/docs/sdk/apify-runtime-js/latest#CheerioCrawler) to crawl a list of URLs from an external file, load each URL using a plain HTTP request, parse the HTML using [cheerio](https://www.npmjs.com/package/cheerio) and extract some data from it: the page title and all H1 tags.

 ```javascript
 const Apify = require('apify');